-Last week’s virtual currency hearing by the Senate Banking, Housing and Urban Affairs Committee frenzied the always-excitable crypto-crowd.
-The legal world was no different.
-Legal Eagles watched closely as SEC Chair Jay Clayton and CFTC Chair Chris Giancarlo testified.
+Last week’s hearing by the Senate Banking, Housing and Urban Affairs Committee frenzied the always-excitable ICO crowd.
+The legal world also joined.
+Legal Eagles watched closely as SEC Chair “Shallow-End Jay” Clayton and CFTC Chair Chris Giancarlo testified.

-One takeaway was the SEC’s strident view that Initial Coin Offerings (ICOs) are securities.
-As Clayton explained, “From what I’ve seen ICOs are securities offerings they are interests in companies much like stocks and bonds under a new label.”
+One takeaway was the SEC’s views Initial Coin Offerings (ICOs) as securities.
+As “Shallow-End Jay” explained, “From what I’ve seen ICOs are securities offerings they are interests in companies much like stocks and bonds under a new label.”

 From the hearing:

-- Many ICOs are being conducted illegally, their promoters and other participants are not following our securities laws.
+- Many issuers are conducting ICOs illegally, their promoters and other participants are not following our securities laws.
 Some say this is because the law is not clear I do not buy that for a moment.

 - A note for professionals in these markets, those who engage in semantic gymnastics or elaborate structuring exercises in an effort to avoid having a coin be a security are squarely within the crosshairs of our enforcement division.

 - I don’t think the gatekeepers that we rely on to assist us in making sure our securities laws are followed have done their job.